Rudolf Rocker: Final years and death

 On his eightieth birthday in 1953, a dinner was held in London to honor Rocker.
 Words of tribute were read by the likes of Thomas Mann, Albert Einstein, Herbert Read, and Bertrand Russell.

 Political position

 Rocker is often described as an anarcho-syndicalist and wrote key introductory texts to that approach as well as the syndicalist platform of the FAUD.
-He was also close to anarchist-communists such as Kropotkin.
-Paul Avrich, however, notes that he was a self-professed anarchist without adjectives, believing that anarchist schools of thought represented "only different methods of economy" and that the first objective for anarchists was "to secure the personal and social freedom of men".
+He was also close to anarchist communists like Kropotkin.
+Historian Paul Avrich argues that he was a self-professed anarchist without adjectives, believing that anarchist schools of thought represented "only different methods of economy" and that the first objective for anarchists was "to secure the personal and social freedom of men".